Health department issuing violations after spot check of big March Madness crowds

 "It definitely seemed like the next day, they understood better what they needed to do better to accommodate people wanting to feel safe," said Lindsey Stinson.

-The health department is in the process of issuing three more violations but have not said where.
-So far, there hasn’t been a significant uptick in complaints.
+The health department is in the process of issuing three more violations but has not said where.
+So far, there hasn't been a significant uptick in complaints.

-“You still want to keep your distance.
-We’ve been doing it for a year, so you have all these, six feet apart, wash your hands, wear your mask, so you keep those in mind, I guess,” said Catherine Hooley.
+"You still want to keep your distance.
+We've been doing it for a year, so you have all these — 6 feet apart, wash your hands, wear your mask — so you keep those in mind, I guess," said Catherine Hooley.

-Simple measures the health department says can help prevent the virus from spreading, keeping in mind that the city’s next big event, the Indianapolis 500, is right around the corner.
+Those are simple measures the health department says can help prevent the virus from spreading, keeping in mind that the city's next big event — the Indianapolis 500 — is right around the corner.